-From 1990 to 1996 the amount of carbon dioxide emitted by the transport sector rose by 22.7%, but from 1997 to 2001 emissions remained roughly level, and began falling from 2001 onwards.
+From FY1990 to 1996 the amount of carbon dioxide emitted by the transport sector rose by 22.7%, but from FY1997 to 2001 emissions remained roughly level, and began falling from FY2001 onwards.

-Carbon dioxide emissions in the fiscal year 2019 decreased compared to the year 2005 and 2013 due to improvements in vehicle fuel efficiency and a decrease in transport volume.
-The emissions also decreased compared to the previous year, marking it the seventh consecutive year of decline in emissions.
+Emissions in FY2020 decreased compared to FY2005 and 2013, mainly due to improved fuel efficiency of automobiles and a decrease in transport volume due to the impact of the coronavirus pandemic.
+The emissions also decreased compared to the previous fiscal year, marking it the eighth consecutive year of decline in emissions.